eggsyntax/sonify/README.md

 - install numpy first (known bug)
 - pip install http://midiutil.googlecode.com/files/MIDIUtil-0.87.tar.gz

+Licensing: full licensing to follow later.
+In short: free in every way for noncommercial use.
+If you're using my code in the context of a commercial enterprise, you need to talk to me about a license.
+This applies only if your business model is a technical one, for example if you sell software.
+If you're a musician and are using using my tools or your own modification of them to make music, and then selling the music, that doesn't qualify as commercial use.
+You're free to do whatever you want with it (although I'd love to hear about it if you're using these tools to make music!).
+This license may open up more later so that it's free and unencumbered for all use, noncommercial and commercial, but I haven't totally decided yet.
+I'll worry about that when there are people using it.
+If you're considering using it but are concerned about licensing, just talk to me and we'll work it out.

 For my dev environment, anyway, nosetest runs better if I actively add the sonify directory to virtualenv's pythonpath.
 So edit ./lib/python2.7/site-packages/sonify.pth